[1988-2021] THE COMPLICATED STORY OF THE BAND MAGO DE OZ | 30 YEARS OF LEGENDARY SONGS

 - Among compilations, live and B-sides albums (Gaia Epilogo, Love and Oz, Celtic Land, Celtic Lanz of Oz) they released the first album with Zeta as new frontman.

 2014.
 Illusia a “Circus-Steampunk” album, according to them 🙄

 - Coinciding with the 15th anniversary of Finisterra, Mägo de Oz recorded the album again, with their new lead singer, Zeta.

 2017.
 Diabulus in Opera, live in Mexico with a Symphony Orchestra

 - It reached No. 1 in Mexico and No. 4 in Spain, which was a resurgence of the band.

 2019/20.
 After a compilation album to celebrate their 30 years in 2018, wow!
 (30 años 30 canciones – 30 years 30 songs), came their latest record, Mägo de Oz Ira Dei.

 - Guess what! the story will continue to be convulsive.
-In fact, in 2020 their guitarists Carlitos and Frank leave the band, according to statements to Mariscal Rock magazine, it’s because Txus di Fellatio registered the name of the band behind their backs.
+In fact, in 2020 their guitarists Carlitos and Frank left the band, according to statements to Mariscal Rock magazine, because Txus di Fellatio registered the name of the band behind their backs.

 Mägo de Oz Te traeré el Horizonte (ft.
 Ara Malikian)